MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 Before you can load your visual into [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or share it with the community in the [Power BI Visual Gallery](https://visuals.powerbi.com/), you must package it.

 1. In **VS Code**, navigate to the root folder of your visual project, which contains the file *pbiviz.json* file.
-2. Edit the following fields in the *pbiviz.json* file:
+2. Fill in or edit the following fields in the *pbiviz.json* file:
     * visualClassName
     * description
     * author name